UKHO/taskmanager/docs/DatabaseDesign.md

 ### PrimaryDocumentStatus

-The SourceDocumentStatus table holds the status of a source document retrieval operation from SDRA.
+The PrimaryDocumentStatus table holds the status of a source document retrieval operation from SDRA.
 We will initially set this to Started when we initiate the retrieval, and then update the row with subsequent statuses.

 | Column Name               | Datatype          | Allow nulls | Description                                                                                     |